pengfei99/audioToText/README.md

 > The choice of inference engine will be highly influenced by the model choice.
 For example, Faster-Whisper does not support Voxtral models.
 If you choose Voxtal, the inference engines must be `vllm` or `Hugging Face Transformers`

+> There are inference engines(e.g. mlx-audio) developed for MacOS.
+As we will never use MacOS, we don't evaluate them.

 ### 2.1 faster-whisper